awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-toolkit.md

 ## Test Locally<a name="create_deploy_NET.sdlc.testlocal"></a>

 Visual Studio makes it easy for you to test your application locally\.
 To test or run ASP\.NET web applications, you need a web server\.
 Visual Studio offers several options, such as Internet Information Services \(IIS\), IIS Express, or the built\-in Visual Studio Development Server\.
-To learn about each of these options and to decide which one is best for you, go to [Web Servers in Visual Studio for ASP\.NET Web Projects ](http://msdn.microsoft.com/en-us/library/58wxa9w5.aspx)\.
+To learn about each of these options and to decide which one is best for you, see [Web Servers in Visual Studio for ASP\.NET Web Projects](http://msdn.microsoft.com/en-us/library/58wxa9w5.aspx)\.

 ## Create an Elastic Beanstalk Environment<a name="create_deploy_NET.sdlc.deploy"></a>